danielhkuo/walpurgisbot-v2/README.md

 ```

 ### 3. Deployment Steps
 1.  **Build and run the container:** This command will build the Docker image and start the bot in the background.
+It also ensures the database volume is created and mounted.
     ```bash
     docker-compose up --build -d
     ```